cschladetsch/KAI/Source/Library/Language/Readme.md

 * **Rho** An in-fix language inspired by Python.
 Complies to Pi.
 * **Tau** An Interface Definitional Language (_IDL_) that generates C++ code for both consumers and agents of a given network entity.

+These three languages are supported by a language-agnostic lexer/parser/ast system that is used by all three systems.
+An attempt is underway to extract this common language system out of other dependancies of the system, called [FPL](https://github.com/cschladetsch/fpl).

 ## Pi

 Pi is a simple post-fix language with two stacks: A datatack and a context stack.